 Eligibility Requirements:

-All legal dependents of active members of Altrusa International of Temple, TX are eligible to apply.

-Students at Academy, Bartlett, Belton, Belton New Tech, Central Texas Christian, Holland, Holy Trinity, Providence Preparatory, Rogers, Salado, Temple, Troy, Temple College, and UMHB are eligible to apply.
-Home school students residing in the attendance zones of the school districts named above are also eligible.
+Applicant must be a student of public, private or home-schooled programs residing in the attendance zones of one of the following school districts: Academy, Bartlett, Belton, Holland, Rogers, Salado, Temple and Troy, or a legal dependent of an active Altrusa International of Temple, TX, member.
 NOTE: High schools in the Copperas Cove and Killeen districts are not eligible as Altrusa International of Copperas Cove, TX provides scholarships in those areas.

-Prior awardees attending a Texas College or university may reapply.
+Students of Temple College and UMHB are eligible to apply.
+Prior awardees attending a Texas college or university may reapply.

-Students attending Temple College or UMHB with a Bell County residency of at least 12 months.

-Minimum grade point average of 3.0 on 4.0 scale.

-Enrolled or accepted to any Texas college or university as a full time student.
+Applicant must be enrolled or accepted to any Texas college or university as a full-time student.

 Applicants are required to submit the following: